Approximation by Neural Network operators in $L^p$ spaces associated with an arbitrary measure: Introduction

 where $0\leq\ell\leq n,$ $\beta_{\ell}\in\mathbb{R}$ are thresholds and $\alpha_{\ell}\in \mathbb{R}^d$ are connection weights and $c_{\ell}\in \mathbb{R}$ are the coefficients.
 It is well known that FNNs with one hidden layer and non-polynomial activation function can approximate any continuous function uniformly on compact subsets of $\R^d$ if given a sufficient number of neurons \cite{Cybenko}.
-Further, the approximation of measurable functions by these neural networks was analysed in \cite{Hornik}.
+Further, the approximation of measurable functions by these neural networks was analyzed in \cite{Hornik}.
+When the underlying function is known, a neural network can be constructed directly rather than learned through repeated training.
+By incorporating the structure of the function into the network architecture and weights, accurate approximation can be achieved without iterative optimization.
+This reduces computational effort, improves numerical stability, and makes the resulting model easier to interpret.
 In \cite{carda}, Cardaliaguet and Euvrard analyzed the approximation properties of both functions and their derivatives using the feed forward neural network.
 Inspired by this work, Anastassiou studied the approximation of continuous functions and their rate of convergence of neural network operators in \cite{Anas1}.
 Further, he analyzed the approximation behavior NN operators using different activation functions in one and multidimensional settings, see \cite{Anas2, Anas3, GAA1, GAA2, GAA3} and the references therein.
 Furthermore, the point-wise, uniform convergence results and the order of convergence of the NN operators were proved by Costarelli and Spigler in \cite{Costar1, Costar2}.
 The approximation behavior of Kantorovich neural network operators were analyzed in different settings, see \cite{Cosr, Cosrv1, Cosrv2, Cosrv3} and the references therein.
-Approximation by NN-operators have been studied widely by several authors in different directions, see \cite{ASB, PNA, VEI, CMR, LCD, COM, HLG, CHE} and the references therein.
+Approximation by NN-operators have been studied widely by several authors in different directions, see \cite{ASB, PNA, VEI, CMR, LCD, COM, HLG, CHE}.
 Recently, Costarelli \cite{Cost1} estimated the approximation error for the NN operators in terms of the averaged modulus of smoothness in the settings of the $L^{p}$ spaces corresponding to the Lebesgue measure.
 We extend the study of the approximation properties of NN operators in $L^p$ spaces, where $1\leq p\leq \infty$, associated with a general measure.
 This measure is defined on a $d$-dimensional hypercube and assumed to satisfy a support condition.
 Weighted Lebesgue spaces are particular instances within this broader class of function spaces and can be used in image analysis.